mizchi/lizod/README.md

   - No method-chaining
   - No error reporters
   - No string utils like `.email()`
-- Bare TypeScipt's type expression helpers
+- Bare TypeScript's type expression helpers

 ## How to use